 Nintendo Switch Online Service release date – when is it coming out?

-The online service will be rolling out worldwide in September 2018.
-A specific release date has yet to be confirmed.
+The online service will be rolling out worldwide on September 19, 2018.
+A 7-day free trial will be available from the eShop at launch for a limited time.

 Nintendo Switch Online Service Price – How much will it cost?